Kalaxia/portal/README.md

 Here, you can install the project dependencies and setup the files permissions.

-When setting up the dependencies with composer install, you will be prompted some config parameter values.
+When setting up the dependencies with composer install, **you will be prompted some config parameter values**.

 Please leave the default values, they are related to the containers configuration.

-The last line is a setup of the project database tables schema.
+The Doctrine command line is a setup of the project database tables schema.
 It will create all the needed tables.

+The security command line generates the RSA keypair, used to establish a communication with the game servers.

 ```
 composer install